Dead Sea: Byzantine period

+The sixth-century mosaic known as the Madaba Map indicates that trade across the Dead Sea was very prevalent during the Byzantine period.

-Intimately connected with the Judean wilderness to its northwest and west, the Dead Sea was a place of escape and refuge.
+Connected with the Judean wilderness to its northwest and west, the Dead Sea was a place of escape and refuge.
 The remoteness of the region attracted Greek Orthodox monks since the Byzantine era.
 Their monasteries, such as Saint George in Wadi Kelt and Mar Saba in the Judaean Desert, are places of pilgrimage.

+The Jewish village of Ein Gedi, which had been continuously inhabited since the 5th century BCE, was destroyed in the 7th century by a devastating fire.

+Medieval period

+From the seventh century onwards, the Dead Sea area entered a period of decline and its population decreased.
+The cultivation of sugarcane near the northern and southern shores of the lake began to develop during the Crusader period and reached its peak under the Mamluks.

 Modern times

 In the 19th century the River Jordan and the Dead Sea were explored by boat primarily by Christopher Costigan in 1835, Thomas Howard Molyneux in 1847, William Francis Lynch in 1848, and John MacGregor in 1869.
-The full text of W. F. Lynch's 1949 book Narrative of the United States' Expedition to the River Jordan and the Dead Sea is available online.
+The full text of W. F. Lynch's 1849 book Narrative of the United States' Expedition to the River Jordan and the Dead Sea is available online.
 Charles Leonard Irby and James Mangles travelled along the shores of the Dead Sea already in 1817–18, but didn't navigate on its waters.

 Explorers and scientists arrived in the area to analyze the minerals and research the unique climate.

 After the find of the "Moabite Stone" in 1868 on the plateau east of the Dead Sea, Moses Wilhelm Shapira and his partner Salim al-Khouri forged and sold a whole range of presumed "Moabite" antiquities, and in 1883 Shapira presented what is now known as the "Shapira Strips", a supposedly ancient scroll written on leather strips which he claimed had been found near the Dead Sea.
 The strips were declared to be forgeries and Shapira took his own life in disgrace.

+The 1922 census of Palestine lists 100 people (68 Muslims and 32 Christians) with "Dead Sea & Jordan" as their main locality.
+The 1931 census shows a sharp increase with 535 people (264 Muslims, 230 Jews, 21 Christians, 17 Druze, and three with no religion) listing "Dead Sea" as their main village/town.
+The 1938 nor 1945 village statistics does not give a number for the general Dead Sea area.

-In the late 1940s and early 1950s, hundreds of religious documents dated between 150 BCE and 70 CE were found in caves near the ancient settlement of Qumran, about 1 mi inland from the northwestern shore of the Dead Sea (presently in the West Bank).
+In the late 1940s and early 1950s, hundreds of Jewish religious documents dated between 150 BCE and 70 CE were found in caves near the ancient settlement of Qumran, about 1 mi inland from the northwestern shore of the Dead Sea (presently in the West Bank).
 They became known and famous as the Dead Sea Scrolls.

 The world's lowest roads, Highway 90, run along the Israeli and West Bank shores of the Dead Sea, along with Highway 65 on the Jordanian side, at 393 m below sea level.